I am an Assistant Professor in the Department of Political Science at the University of Minnesota.

 I study issues relating to nuclear weapons and proliferation, international relations theory, and U.S. and British foreign policy and grand strategy.
-My dissertation examines how states change their foreign policies in the aftermath of nuclear acquisition.
+My book project examines how states change their foreign policies in the aftermath of nuclear acquisition.
 My research has been published in International Security, International Studies Quarterly, Journal of Conflict Resolution, and Defence Studies, and has been funded by the Smith Richardson Foundation and the Tobin Project, among others.

 I hold a PhD in Political Science from the Massachusetts Institute of Technology (MIT), where I was affiliated with the Security Studies Program, a Masters in Public Policy from Harvard Kennedy School, where I was a Frank Knox Memorial Fellow from 2008-2010, and a first class BA in Politics, Philosophy, and Economics (PPE) from St Anne's College, Oxford University.

 Google Scholar profile